CDCgov/trusted-intermediary/adr/007-software-bill-of-materials.md

 - **Vulnerability Scanning:** With the ability to integrate with tools like [Anchore/Grype](https://github.com/anchore/grype#recommended), one can easily add vulnerability scanning to the process.

-- **Format Conversion:** supports integration with Anchore/Syft for SBOM format conversion, providing flexibility to meet different ecosystem requirements
+- **Format Conversion:** supports integration with Anchore/Syft for SBOM format conversion, providing flexibility to meet different ecosystem requirements.